Billy-Spearman-WCCI/RaceCarExtension/README.md

 * Let IntelliJ reformat your code so the formatting reflects the actual structure.
 * Put useful information in the README.md in the root of your project.
 * Segregate code smells
+* To write a Spring Boot REST/JPA application:
+    * Define the core concepts of your application as plain (and unannotated) classes within a "model" or "entities" package.
+Try out their constructors and methods using classic JUnit tests.
+Make sure that the order in which complex structures are constructed make sense to you.
+Make sure that the business logic (if any) in the entities also works.
+    * Write out the REST endpoints you're planning on providing.
+For each: what's the endpoint, what's the HTTP verb, what data is expected and what data will be returned.
+Put all of this data in your README.md file.
+Verify that the classes you defined above allow you to actually support these endpoints.
+Also include in the README.md human-readable descriptions of each class and the relationships (e.g. one-to-many or many-to-many) between them.
+    * Annotate your classes with JPA annotations (`@Entity`, etc.) Create a super-simple `CrudRepository` per class.
+      Create the standard `main()` with the usual `@SpringBootAppplication`.
+Run the program.
+See if Spring is able to create the database tables, or whether you have missed something in your annotations.
+(If it doesn't even try to create tables, perhaps annotations like `spring.jpa.hibernate.ddl-auto=create-drop` are missing.)
+Verify that the tables exist (and look roughly like what you expect) by using a tool like the VSCode MySQL plugin.
+    * Add some sample records to your database by using a Populator-style component.
+Run the process again and verify that the data is written to MySQL.
+Verify again using the plugin or similar tool.
+    * *Now* you can start working on the `@RestController` endpoints.

 # Principles